cbefus/Eynnyd/docs/source/guide/tutorials/hello_world.rst

                 .set_routes(routes)\
                 .build()

-Here we use the :code:`set_routes` method to pass our built routes from above to the webapp so that it can direct requests to the right place.
+Here we use the :code:`set_routes` method to pass our built :ref:`Route`s from above to the webapp so that it can direct requests to the right place.

 After this we call the :code:`build()` method and return a fully ready to use Web Application.